Simscape HDL Workflow Advisor Tips and Guidelines

-The Simscape HDL Workflow Advisor consists of various tasks that convert your Simscape™ model to the HDL implementation model.
+The Simscape HDL Workflow Advisor contains various tasks that convert your Simscape™ model to the HDL implementation model.
 When running various tasks in the Simscape HDL Workflow Advisor, you can follow certain tips and guidelines.
 You see these tips in the UI window of a particular task.
 For example, in the task that discretizes the equations to state-space parameters, the UI has a tip that suggests how to change the sample time.
 This section contains more information about each tip in the Simscape HDL Workflow Advisor UI.

 Estimating Resource Consumption Using Algebraic and Differential Variables

-number of differential and algebraic variables for each Simscape network present in the model.
+the number of differential and algebraic variables for each Simscape network present in the model.
 For example, this figure illustrates that there

 are two differential and two algebraic variables in the boost converter example model